Update a Visual Studio client that was installed from a layout

 \\server\share\originalinstallVSdirectory\vs_enterprise.exe update --installPath "C:\clientmachine\installpath" --quiet

-You can also initiate an update your Visual Studio 2019 client by programatically calling a bootstrapper from a different source location that contains the version of the product that you want to update the client to.
-To do this, you need to get the Visual Studio 2022 installer on the client.
+You can also initiate an update to your Visual Studio 2019 client by programmatically calling a bootstrapper from a different network layout location that contains the version of the product that you want to update the client to.
+To do this, you need to get the Visual Studio 2022 Installer on the client.
 The easiest way to enable this is to ensure your new Visual Studio 2019 layout is using the latest installer.
-If you run bootstrapper from a new layout, then the update channel on the client will be set to the update location specified in the layout.
-For example, you can run this command on the client machine:
+If you run the bootstrapper from a new network hosted layout, then the update channel on the client will be set to the update location specified in the layout.
+For example, you can run this command on the client machine using a new bootstrapper in a new network hosted layout:

-You can also initiate an update to your Visual Studio client by programatically calling a bootstrapper from a different source location that contains the version of the product that you want to update the client to.
-If you run bootstrapper from a new layout, then the update channel on the client will be set to the update location specified in the layout.
-For example, you can run this command on the client machine:
+You can also initiate an update to your Visual Studio client by programatically calling a bootstrapper from a different network layout location that contains the version of the product that you want to update the client to.
+If you run bootstrapper from a new network hosted layout, then the update channel on the client will be set to the update location specified in the layout.
+For example, you can run this command on the client machine using a new bootstrapper in a new network hosted layout:

 \\server\share\desiredupdatelayoutdir\vs_enterprise.exe update --installPath "C:\clientmachine\installpath" --quiet